-An agglomeration comprising of a number of cities, large towns, and larger urban areas through population growth and physical expansion have merged to form a continuous, urban, and industrially developed area called 'Greater Copenhagen' which comprises of numerous municipalities.
+An agglomeration comprising many cities, large towns, and larger urban areas through population growth and physical expansion has merged to form a continuous, urban, and industrially developed area called Greater Copenhagen, which comprises numerous municipalities.

 Summers in Copenhagen have average high temperatures of around 21°C (69.8°F) and lows of around 13°C (55.4°F).
-Snowfall does occur in December, but the snow cover does not remain for a very long period.
+June is the sunniest month around eight hours of sunshine.
+July is comparatively warm.

 Copenhagen in spring (March to May) gets warmer with around six hours of sunshine.
 The Driest month of the year is February.